 However, there are some differences between ActiveCampaign and GetResponse that are worth comparing in this post.

-GetResponse allows you to add subscribers one by one, import a CSV, TXT, VCF, XLSX, ODS, copy/paste from files, or import contacts from 3rd part services.
-Whereas ActiveCampaign only allows CSV files to import your contact list.
+You can import your contacts into ActiveCampaign and GetResponse using various methods.
+GetResponse allows you to add subscribers one by one, import a CSV, TXT, VCF, XLSX, ODS, copy/paste from files, or import contacts from 3rd party services.
+ActiveCampaign only allows CSV files to import your contact list.

 If you want to import on ActiveCampaign open setting click Contacts > import > upload file